A successful man is one who can lay a firm foundation with the bricks that others throw at him. – Sidney Greenberg

 Criticism has tremendous value for your growth and development as a human being.
 For starters, criticism will help provide you with new insights and perspectives that you might not have considered on your own.
 These new perspectives will give you valuable feedback that you might use to adjust your course or to change your mind about some of the decisions you’re making.

-Because criticism often makes you question your choices and decisions, it can therefore be the catalyst that can help you to develop your problem solving skills.
+Because criticism often makes you question your choices and decisions, it can, therefore, be the catalyst that can help you to develop your problem-solving skills.
 Consider for a moment that the criticism you receive from someone alerts you to a weakness in your character or a flow in your plan of action moving forward.
 Instead of rejecting this criticism, come to accept it as something that you can use to help guide you down the right path.

 Not only will criticism help you to correct your approach, it can also actually alert you to potential opportunities that you may not have known existed.
 In fact, a little bit of criticism will immediately get you questioning your current choices and decisions.
-This questioning process then leads you to consider other possibilities, which likewise draws you to new opportunities that you never even took under consideration.
+This questioning process then leads you to consider other possibilities, which likewise draws you to new opportunities that you never even took into consideration.
 So in a way, criticism helps you to stay alert and open to all perspectives and possibilities that may exist.

 Finally, you are not always going to get what you want, and you are never going to please everyone every time.
 So if nothing else, ongoing criticism will have a tendency to toughen you up, while at the same time helping you to stay humble and grounded in reality.
 This toughness will strengthen your character by helping build resilience in the face of adversity.
 On the other hand, your humility will keep you open to possibilities and different perspectives as you work to overcome life’s difficulties.